Adam-Doria/25HEC001_raytracing/_docs/article.md

 workflow: first implement a correct and maintainable baseline, then add architectural optimizations such as multithreading and BVH, and only finally optimize the hot inner loops where profiling shows clear bottlenecks.

+### 4.1.
+Linking performance back to the code

+The performance behavior observed in our experiments can be directly explained by the structure of the RayBorn code.

+For each pixel, the renderer loops over `samples_per_pixel` and calls a recursive `ray_color` function up to `max_depth` bounces.
+For Lambertian materials, each bounce generates one or more random directions (e.g. in a unit sphere or hemisphere) and performs several vector operations (normalization, dot products, component-wise products).
+In other words, the total cost is roughly proportional to:

+> #pixels × samples_per_pixel × expected_bounces ×
+> (cost of rrandom numbers calls + cost of vec3 operations + cost of ray–scene intersection).

+In Scene A, the scene contains only a handful of primitives (plane, a few spheres, one cube).
+The cost of looping over all objects for each ray is therefore relatively small.
+What dominates is the per-ray work: random sampling, vector math, recursion and shading.
+Because we use 500 samples per pixel, the renderer generates billions of rays, and each ray triggers several calls to the random number generator and vector normalization routines.
+This explains why multithreading and micro-optimizations in `vec3` are very effective when combined, whereas BVH brings only a modest speedup: with so few objects, the overhead of BVH traversal is comparable to simply iterating over the list of primitives.

+In Scene B, the situation is completely different.
+The scene contains approximately 500 spheres on top of the base geometry, so each ray in the Baseline configuration must test intersections against hundreds of primitives.
+In this regime, the cost of the random sampling and vector math is still present, but it is dwarfed by the cost of repeatedly calling `hit()` on every object in the scene.
+Introducing a BVH replaces this O(N) loop over ~500 primitives by a hierarchical traversal where most subtrees are quickly rejected using cheap AABB tests, and only a small number of primitives are actually intersected.
+This reduces the number of ray–primitive intersection tests by roughly an order of magnitude, which matches the ~8× speedup observed in our measurements for BVH-only configurations.

+### 4.2.
+Role of multithreading and interaction with sampling

+Ray tracing is an embarrassingly parallel problem at the pixel level: each pixel can be rendered independently.
+In our implementation, multithreading simply distributes scanlines across the 16 hardware threads of the AMD Ryzen™ 7 PRO 7730U used for the experiments.
+The higher the number of samples per pixel, the more compute work per pixel, and the better the CPU can be saturated by multiple threads.

+In Scene A, with 500 spp and relatively cheap ray–scene intersections, the workload is dominated by per-ray sampling and shading, which parallelize extremely well.
+This explains why the Multithreading Only and BVH + MT configurations achieve large speedups compared to the single-threaded baseline.
+In Scene B, multithreading still brings a substantial benefit, but the scaling is also influenced by memory hierarchy effects (a larger BVH, more cache misses) and by the cost of traversing a deeper acceleration structure.

+An important observation is that micro-optimizations in the math kernel (such as reducing the number of divisions in `unit_vector`) have almost no visible effect when used alone, but become meaningful once the main architectural bottlenecks (lack of BVH, lack of multithreading) have been addressed.
+At that point, the inner loops of the renderer are “hot” enough that saving a few cycles per operation translates into measurable gains at the frame level.

 ## 5. Conclusion and Future Work

 We presented RayBorn, a C++ ray tracer designed as a testbed to study the impact of several CPU optimization strategies